 … Which is why you need to have your prices in order before you start quoting clients.

-In the snow industry, there are a lot of factors involved in pricing your services.
+In the snow industry, there are a lot of factors involved in properly pricing your snow removal services.

 You’ll have to find out things like: